bertspaan/tutorial-historical-addresses/README.md

 })
 ```

-Use D3.js to load the two JSON files, and index all addresses with Lunr.js
+Use D3.js to load the two JSON files, store the data, and index all addresses with lunr.js:

 ```js
 d3.json('data/streets.json', function (json) {